 Unlike traditional Medicare or Medigap plans, the government does not standardize Medicare Advantage plans.
 Additionally, the premiums and deductibles of these plans vary by region.

-In this guide, we’re exploring different Medicare Advantage plans available in Montana.
+In this guide, we’re exploring different Medicare Part C plans available in Montana.
 We’ll examine plans with a zero-dollar premium, zero-dollar deductible plans, and more.

 Medicare Advantage Plans With a Zero-dollar Premium in Montana

 Bear in mind that zero-dollar premium plans have higher deductibles and out-of-pocket expenses.
 Therefore, before choosing your plan, take into account all relevant costs.

 The first plan we’ll look at is Humana.
 Humana is a Local PPO meaning it has a narrow service area.
 This four-star plan has a MOOP (maximum out-of-pocket) rate of $4,400.

 PacificSource is an HMO with a MOOP rate of $3,500.
 The main difference between an HMO and a PPO is that an HMO restricts you to choosing a health care provider within your network.
 A PPO, however, allows patients to explore outside their network.